mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_accessibility/index.md

 This kind of works.
 If you use your keyboard to trigger the "Edit" button (remember: <kbd>Tab</kbd> to it and press <kbd>Enter</kbd>), you'll see that your focus moves between Edit `<input>` and "Edit" button as you start and end an edit.
 However, you may have noticed a new problem — the "Edit" button in the final `<Todo />` component is focused immediately on page load, before we even interact with the app!

 Our `useEffect()` hook is behaving exactly as we designed it: it runs as soon as the component renders, sees that `isEditing` is `false`, and focuses the "Edit" button.
-Because there are three instances of `<Todo />`, the last `<Todo />` that renders moves focus to its "Edit" button.
+There are three instances of `<Todo />`, and focus is given to the "Edit" button of the one that renders last.

 We need to refactor our approach so that focus changes only when `isEditing` changes from one value to another.